saverymax/optimal-design-data-integration/doc/source/modelling.md

       // We generate over all sites, instead of just those being used for PA vector[n_po_sites] g_theta_gen;
       array[n_po_sites] int occ_gen;
-      // Note that we do not include gamma here because the
-      // probability of occupancy is just P(N(C_i)>0) = G(alpha + beta X)
       g_theta_gen = 1 - exp(-exp(alpha + X_po*beta + log(area_a)));
       occ_gen = bernoulli_rng(g_theta_gen);
     }
 '
 ```
 The mext model uses presence-only data as a prior.
-This approach uses the poisson approximation to the non-homogenuous Poisson process (NHPP) -- as discussed in the paper -- to model the number of PO observations at each site in the region.
-This poisson distributed variable is parameterized via the intensity and bias, but the occupancy probability is modelled only as a function of intensity.
+This approach uses the Poisson approximation to the non-homogeneous Poisson process (NHPP) -- as discussed in the paper -- to model the number of PO observations at each site in the region.
+This Poisson distributed variable is parameterized via the intensity and bias, but the occupancy probability is modelled only as a function of intensity.
 Wide normal priors are placed on the parameters for the NHPP.
 ```

 nuthatch_poisson_process_site_occupancy <- '